hmrc/customs-guarantee-account-frontend/README.md

 Test coverage threshold is set at 80% - so if you commit any significant amount of implementation code without writing tests, you can expect the build to fail.

+## All tests and checks

+This is an sbt command alias specific to this project.
+It will run a scala style check, run unit tests, run integration tests and produce a coverage report.

+> `sbt runAllChecks`